Ngọc Minh Chuyên: Club career

 Born in Tuyển Quang, Minh Chuyên started playing football at a youth age, playing for her school team.
 In 2019, she joined the Thái Nguyên youth academy after her school's football coach presented her to the team.

 At the age of 17, he was promoted to Thái Nguyên T&T first team in 2021.
 She scored her first senior goal in her team 3–1 victory Vietnamese Women's National League win against Phong Phú Hà Nam.
 In 2023, she was named as the Best Vietnamese Young Women Player of the Year.

 International career

 With Vietnam U19, Minh Chuyên was the joint-top scorer of the 2022 and 2023 AFF U-19 Women's Championship.
 During both times, Vietnam finished as runners-up in the tournament.

 In October 2023, she received her first call up to the Vietnam national team, featuring in the preliminary squad for the 2022 Asian Games but was not included in the final list.

-On 29 June 2025, she made her debut and also scored a goal for national team against Maldives at 2026 AFC Women's Asian Cup qualification.
+On 16 May 2025, she made her debut and also scored a goal for national team against SV Werder Bremen at friendly match.